mehlhaffj/mehlhaffj.github.io/_projects/2_project.md

 <h4>
 What I did
 </h4>
-To characterize magnetic reconnection in the presence of this radiative feedback, I first performed an [analytic study](https://ui.adsabs.harvard.edu/abs/2021MNRAS.508.4532M/abstract) where I scoped out the parameter space and laid out a basic framework for understanding the regime.
-Fully characterizing it, though, required a follow-up [numerical study](https://ui.adsabs.harvard.edu/abs/2024MNRAS.52711587M/abstract).
+To characterize magnetic reconnection in the presence of this radiative feedback, I first performed an analytic study {% cite mehlhaff_etal_2021 %} where I scoped out the parameter space and laid out a basic framework for understanding the regime.
+Fully characterizing it, though, required a follow-up numerical study {% cite mehlhaff_etal_2024 %}.
 To power this study, I outfitted the <span style="font-family: 'Courier New', Courier, monospace;"><a href="https://ui.adsabs.harvard.edu/abs/2019ascl.soft11012C/abstract">ZELTRON</a></span> particle-in-cell code to self-consistently account for the relevant gamma-ray transport and pair production.

 <h4>
 What I found